Product next to service

 Highlight 1

-Engineers book in the browser, in the app or on the tablet, on project, maintenance or ticket.
+Technicians book in the browser, in the app or on a tablet, against a project, a maintenance contract or a ticket.
 Every hour carries its category, billable or internal.

 Highlight 2

-Products move into the quote and the order with price and tier, the licence status per customer arises from the documents.
+Products pull into the quote and the order with price and price break, and the licence count per customer comes out of the documents.

 Highlight 3